Services and leadership

 The mission of this office is to maintain a sound and effective internal control environment to ensure compliance with generally accepted accounting principles as well as relevant federal and state regulations.
 The office reports to the Vice President for Finance and Business Operations.

-ITS major units include Academic Media and Technology, Client Support, Enterprise Systems, and the Infrastructure Group.
-The University CIO reports jointly to the Vice President for Finance and Business Operations and to the Provost.
+ITS major units include Campus Technology Services, Office of the Chief Technology Officer, Academic IT Solutions, Campus Community Technologies, Infrastructure Services, Information Security, Policy and Compliance, Medicine & University IT Partners, Business Systems, and the Office of the CIO.
+The University CIO reports jointyl to the Vice President for Finance and Business Operations and to the Provost.

-For more information on services offered by ITS see our website at www.yale.edu/its.
+For more information on services offered by ITS see our website at its.yale.edu.

 Director, Strategic Procurement